 Is Gentle Parenting Killing Us?

 As a therapist, I often encounter clients wrestling with the pressures of modern parenting.
 Among the most debated approaches is gentle parenting—a method emphasizing empathy, respect, and positive reinforcement.
-While its intentions are rooted in compassion and fostering emotional intelligence in children, a pressing question arises: Is gentle parenting inadvertently harming parents' well-being?
+While its intentions are rooted in compassion and fostering emotional intelligence in children, a pressing question arises: Is gentle parenting inadvertently harming the parents' well-being?

 Let’s unpack this question from a therapeutic perspective.